 Soil nails are usually installed on an angle to stabilize and reinforce the face of a slope or a wall, and they are often designed in a grid pattern.
 Similar to micropiles, they are drilled and grouted into place.
-Some soil nail applications also include a reinforced shotcrete surface for additional stability.
+Some soil nail applications also include a reinforced shotcrete surface done by shotcrete contractors for additional stability.

 Micropiles and soil nails are essentially the same thing; the difference is in their application.
 Micropiles are used in tension and compression as load bearing tendons.
 They are made of high-strength steel casing, rebar and grout.
 Soil nails are typically used in steep slope or wall stabilization where the nails are installed beyond the soils’ failure plane (angle of internal friction).
 They use grouted, tension-resistant steel nails to reinforce the soil and create a retaining wall during excavation.

 Both applications utilize a hollow bar steel tendon with a sacrificial cutting bit that is installed with a rotary-percussion hammer.
 During installation, a neat cement and water mixture is pressure injected down the hollow bar and through the cutting bit into the soils surrounding the hollow bar/tendon.
 This method of installation is called Injection BOring (IBO).
 IBO piles and soil nails develop their strength, in both compression and tension, by the summation of the steel tendon plus the strength of the annular soil-cement bond with its surrounding soils, referred to as the area of influence.

 The area of influence is the annular area in which the soils are cemented together.
 Micropiles and soil nails can be installed in almost any soil condition with excellent load bearing characteristics which makes them an ideal alternative in rocky or high blow count (high density) soils where helical pile installations are not conducive.